RobisonTorres/Automate_Python/Youtube_Downloader/README.md

 ## Note

-For first time you run this program the terminal will display a code.
+For the first time you run this program the terminal will display a code.
 Copy and paste this code into your browser to log in to your personal account on Youtube.

 ## Issue